Weighted Problems

 [iszero(max_config_weighted.c.data[i]) ? "white" : "red" for i=1:nv(graph)])

-The only solution space property that can not be defined for general real-weighted (not including integer-weighted) graphs is the GraphPolynomial.
+Note: The GraphPolynomial property is the only solution space property that cannot be defined for general real-weighted graphs (though it works for integer-weighted graphs).

 spectrum = solve(problem, SizeMax(10))[]